YouSuckAtCoding/YouSuckAtCoding/README.md

 - 👋 Hi, I’m @YouSuckAtCoding (Marco Antônio Ferreira) and i'm a Software Engineering student.
 - 👀 Most projects here and college related or made while taking a course.
-- 👀 I’m interested in not sucking at coding.
-- 🌱 I’m currently learning how to not suck at coding mainly with C#.
+- 🌱 I’m currently learning how to not suck at coding mainly with C# by taking courses and doind some leetcode too.
+Her's my profile: https://leetcode.com/marcoantoniodoom/
-- 💞️ I’m looking to collaborate on non suckable codes(yeah that's kinda weird).
 - 📫 How to reach me: @marco.antonio.rg340@gmail.com.

 <!---